phansch/philhansch.net/_drafts/unicode-fun.md

 1110<span class="bg-orange">1101</span> 10<span class="bg-orange">0011</span><span class="bg-green">01</span> 10<span class="bg-green">101111</span>
 </p>

-The next step is to convert this to hexadecimal.
-We end up with:
+The final step is to convert this to hexadecimal.
+We end up with the UTF8 representation:

 ED8DAF